Intercultural Communication Techniques

 Effective inquiry requires careful listening so you are aware of how to approach the situation under discussion.
 You can then utilize any of three techniques:

 - Minimal encouragement

 Open inquiries can be an effective way to open an interview, gather monthly contact information or conduct a counseling session.
 They put the person at ease and begin the flow of words.
 Once the participant is into a conversation, open inquiries will give him greater opportunity to discuss topics that are relevant to him or her, to explore and clarify concerns, and to allow the opportunity to elaborate on a subject.
 These inquiries will give you a chance to elicit specific examples of general situations.
 To facilitate open inquiries:

 - Ask an open-ended question (one that cannot be answered by a “yes,” “no,” or a simple fact).
 (Note: Questions beginning with “what” are usually fact-oriented.)

 - Ask a question that is on the topic.
-(Note: This could be a problem for some Asians, since some Asian populations feel uncomfortable with a direct, one-topic approach.
+(Note: This could be a problem for some Asian people since some Asian populations feel uncomfortable with a direct, one-topic approach.
 In this case, use a more indirect and subtle approach.)

-- Start a question with “could” or “can,” as this approach provides the participant the greatest flexibility for response.
+- Start a question with “could” or “can,” as this approach provides the participant with the greatest flexibility for a response.

-- “How” questions are usually people-oriented and focus on process.
+- “How” questions are usually people-oriented and focus on the process.